AITRICS/FREED/README.md

 # Fragment-based generative RL with Explorative Experience replay for Drug design (FREED)

-Source codes for "Hit and Lead Discovery with Explorative RL andFragment-based Molecule Generation"
+This repository is the official Pytorch implementation of "Hit and Lead Discovery with Explorative RL andFragment-based Molecule Generation"

 ![figure_concept_1](./figures/figure_concept_1.png)